Adriano-Barbieri62/ReminderApp-Addon/README.md

 # File Menu Submenu Alt+ f

 In this first menu we will have the following options:
+# Contacts submenu

-* Export your address book contacts...
-Ctrl+Shift+E
+* Export your contacts...
+Ctrl+Shift+e
-Press Enter, a dialog box appears as name:
+Press Enter, a dialog box will appear with the title:
-`Export contacts`
+`Export Contacts`
-Select the location and export name of your list, in the edit field:
+Type a new export name if desired in the File Name field
-`File name`
-Then indicating txt or json in the document type.
+Then specify txt or json as the file type.
-`Type :  Text files (*.txt)`
+`Type: JSON File (*.json)`
-Down arrow to find:
+Press the down arrow to find:
-`JSON files (*.json)`
+`Text File (*.txt)`
+Choose the destination from the tree view:
-Finally save your file by pressing the button:
+Finally, save your file by clicking the button: `Export File.`
-`Save`
-If everything went well, the following message will appear:
+If everything goes well, the following message will appear:
-`Note!
+`Warning!
 Contacts exported successfully!`

 * Import contacts into your address book...
-Ctrl+Shift+i
+Ctrl+Shift+I
-Press Enter, a dialog box appears as name:
+Press Enter, a dialog box will appear with the title:
 `Select a file to import`
-`File name`
-Then indicating txt or json in the document type.
-`File Types: JSON Files (*.json)`
+`File Type:` JSON File (*.json).
-Down arrow to find:
+Press the down arrow to find:
-File types: Text files (*.txt)
+`Text File (*.txt)`.
-Select the previously exported txt or json file, then open it by pressing the button:
+Select the previously exported txt or json file from the tree view.
-`Open`
+Press the button: "Import File."
-If everything went well, the following message will appear:
+If everything goes well, the following message will appear:
-`Note!
+`Warning!
 Import completed successfully!`
-Press the `OK` button, A new dialog box appears with the name:
+Pressing the "Close" button will open a new dialog box titled:
-`Choose how to proceed`
+`Choose how to proceed.`
-`By choosing Yes, the contacts will be overwritten.`
+`Selecting Yes will overwrite the contacts.`
-`By choosing No, they will only be added to existing ones.`
+`Selecting No will only add them to the existing ones.`
-Press either the Yes or No button depending on your choice.
+Make your choice.

-FOR YOUR INFORMATION
+**FOR YOUR INFORMATION:**
-`JSON files in the case of this program are structured as a list of data, for example: ["...", "...", "..."] and are more convenient for the program to manage, while text files they are structured with a new line marker, for example line\nline\nline etc which are more human readable`.
+JSON files in this program are structured as a list of data, e.g.,
+["...", "...", "..."], and are easier to handle for the program, while text files are structured with a new line marker, e.g.,
+line
+line
+line, etc., which are more human-readable.

+# Configuration submenu
+* Export the configuration folder...
+Ctrl+E
+Press Enter, a dialog box will appear with the title:
+`Choose destination folder`
+Select the export location for the ReminderApp_config folder from the tree view:
+Press the down arrow to find:
+`Export Folder`
+If everything goes well, the following message will appear:
+`Warning!
+Configuration exported successfully!`

+* Import the configuration folder...
+Ctrl+I
+Press Enter, a dialog box will appear with the title:
+`Choose source folder`
+Select the ReminderApp_config folder location from the tree view:
+Press the down arrow to find:
+`Import Folder`
+If everything goes well, the following message will appear:
+`Warning!
+Configuration imported successfully!`
 * Close Alt+f4
 This option simply closes the main ReminderApp window and you can reopen it using the combination NVDA+Shift+F2, or the combination you set.